Fuenfachsen/Zword_ZwiftRide-to-BLE-Keyboard/README.md

 - Jonasbark with his swiftcontrol app (https://github.com/jonasbark/swiftcontrol/tree/main)

 All are very good ressources and help to understand how it all works together.

+# Ideas for further improvements (most likely will not happen by me...)
+- Refactor code and find a better solution for the media key handling
+- Include a webservice on the device that lets the user configure the button mapping without changing the source
+- Incorporate the padles (if there are any useful things that can be done with it
+- Expand MyWoosh shortkeys if they ever decide to extend what they have

 # Disclaimer
 Use at your own risk.
 I don't own any rights of the Names "Zwift" and "MyWoosh"